driskell/log-courier/docs/codecs/Multiline.md

 *Array of Strings.
 Required*

 A list of regular expressions to match against each line.

-Each pattern is tried one by one until a match occurs, or all patterns have been exhausted.
-At least one pattern must be provided.
+These are applied in the order that they are specified.
+As soon as the required number of matches occurred (dictated by the `match` configuration that defaults to `any`), the pattern is considered matched, and the action specified by `what` takes place.

 The pattern syntax is detailed at https://code.google.com/p/re2/wiki/Syntax.